jbeno/sentiment/README.md

 ## Dataset

-The dataset is a merge of Stanford Sentiment Treebank (SST-3) and DynaSent Rounds 1 and 2.
+The dataset is a merge of [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment/) (SST-3) and [DynaSent](https://github.com/cgpotts/dynasent) Rounds 1 and 2, licensed under Apache 2.0 and Creative Commons Attribution 4.0 respectively.
 The SST-3, DynaSent R1, and DynaSent R2 datasets were randomly mixed to form a new dataset with 102,097 Train examples, 5,421 Validation examples, and 6,530 Test examples.

 The dataset is available in this repo under [data/merged](data/merged), or through the [Sentiment Merged Dataset](https://huggingface.co/datasets/jbeno/sentiment_merged) on Hugging Face.
 You can review the data processing to create the merged dataset here in [data_processing.ipynb](data_processing.ipynb).